Relationship, not just sex?

 Dear Mr. Nice,

-- What do you make of your need to know for sure that someone likes you before you ask her out, even though you don't have trouble meeting women?
+- Why do you think you need to know for sure that someone likes you before you ask them out?

-Props to you for striving to improve the quality of your relationships.
-Here's to hoping you attract a relationship that allows you to connect more deeply.
+Props to you for striving to learn more about what you want and how to find that in a partner.
+Here's to hoping you find a relationship that allows you to connect more deeply.
+If you still have questions, considering checking out the Go Ask Alice!
+Relationships archives.